How To Date A Deck of Playing Cards (USPC)

 Are playing cards worth collecting?
 Let's find out.
 The following material, designed to assist collectors in dating their U.S. decks, is produced here courtesy of the 52 Plus Joker Organization.
 It appeared initially in an article by Margery Griffith, then curator of the United States Playing Card Co.
 Museum in Cincinnati, in their quarterly bulletin 'CLEAR THE DECKS' in April 1991.

-Find The Ace of Spades
+Date Code On The Ace of Spades

 Right from the beginning in 1904, the same codes were used by National Playing Card Co. and New York Consolidated Card Co., subsidiaries by then of USPC.
 Andrew Dougherty and Russell Playing Card Co. also used these codes, as they became part of USPC in 1907 and 1929, respectively.